• Menu

 Minimalist Car Camping Checklist (Printable)

 This Minimalist Car Camping checklist was originally written in 2008 following a ten day tour of England with a tiny car.
-This is how to travel when you want to take a camping trip but still keep things pretty lightweight.
+This is how to travel when you want to take a camping trip but still keep things pretty light weight.
 “Minimalist car camping” is particularly great if you’re changing locations every day or every other day.
 You don’t want a mass of stuff to have to pack and unpack all the time.

 The other bonus to Minimalist Car Camping is that it makes it easy to just GET OUT THERE.
 I recommend buying a couple plastic bins with lids, and have most of your kit pre-prepped – store all your gear in such a way so that you can efficiently load up the car and go.
 Think of it as a Car Camping Go Bag.
 Make it easy for yourself to take an impromptu adventure at the drop of a hat!
+Better still, get a roof rack and roof box for gear storage and so your gear is always packed and ready to go.

 This list is not too dissimilar from what I’d take wild camping (see my wild camping checklist).
 There are just a few bonus extras (e.g. folding chairs) that are easy to pack, add that extra level of comfort, and are well worth taking if you have a car.